learn-co-curriculum/dsc-data-viz-best-practices-common-mistakes/README.md

 <img src='images/piechart.png'>

 The pie charts all look pretty much the same.
 It's hard for us to tell the differences between them, especially when it comes to ranking the different colored sections by size in the each chart.
-However, when we examine the bar charts below the image,the differences in each become immediately apparent--you couldn't miss them if you tried.
+However, when we examine the bar charts below the image, the differences in each become immediately apparent--you couldn't miss them if you tried.

 When deciding what visualization to use, consider what information you're trying to communicate, and then pick the plot that communicates that information in the most obvious manner.